Want to build muscle like this guy?

-For people who want to avoid that altogether, we built the solution – our uber popular 1-on-1 Nerd Fitness coaching program pairs you with your own Nerd Fitness Coach who will get to know you, your goals, and your lifestyle, and handcraft a workout plan that’s specific to not only your body, but also to your schedule and life.
+For people who want to avoid that altogether, we built the solution – our uber-popular 1-on-1 Nerd Fitness coaching program pairs you with your own Nerd Fitness Coach who will get to know you, your goals, and your lifestyle, and handcraft a workout plan that’s specific to not only your body, but also to your schedule and life.
 Click on the image below to schedule a call with our team to see if we’re a good fit for each other!

 - If you’re looking to add more size along with strength, mix up your rep ranges.
 Sets of 5 reps will build compact explosive strength, while sets of 6-12 reps will build more size but less concentrated strength.

 - This week, I might do 3 sets of 5 reps for each exercise (other than the core exercises), adding enough weight to each exercise so that it’s incredibly taxing.

 So if you do 5 sets of 5 squats at 140 pounds this week, aim for 5 sets of 5 of 145 pounds next week.
 Or 3 sets of 10 at 100 pounds, then next week try for 3 sets of 10 at 105 pounds.

 Get stronger, which is 20% of the puzzle.
 The other 80% is nutrition (which I cover later)!

 After that, always start with doing a set or two of lifting JUST THE BAR.
 Only then should you start adding weight for some warm-up sets before moving into your real sets.

-However, if you do a squat incorrectly with 405 pounds on your shoulders, you could do some serious damage.
+However, if you do a barbell squat incorrectly with 405 pounds on your shoulders, you could do some serious damage.
 If you’re just starting out, check your ego at the door: start with a VERY light weight and make sure you are doing the exercise properly.

 Your muscles get built while resting, not in the gym, so don’t worry about destroying them completely each day you step in the gym – it’s not worth it.

 Change up the time between sets – if you’re doing 3 sets of 5 reps of a really heavy weight, it’s okay to wait 3-5 minutes between sets – you’re focusing on pure strength here.